zextras/tech-doc/source/carbonio/storages.rst

 Volumes
 ~~~~~~~

-Three types of volumes are defined by Zimbra:
+Three types of volumes are defined by |Carbonio|:

 **Primary Current**
    A volume where data are written upon arrival.